 But karana mudra is not exclusively for people suffering from depression.

 We all suffer from inner conflict, from negative thoughts, from fears and from anxieties, to some degree.
 None of us can honestly say that we experience no negative feelings.
-There are times when we all wish we could quieten and calm the mind.
-And that is precisely what the Karana mudra does.
+Karana mudra helps us to remove that negativity.